Eritrea: Federation with Ethiopia

-In the 1950s, the Ethiopian feudal administration under Emperor Haile Selassie sought to annex Eritrea and Italian Somaliland.
-He laid claim to both territories in a letter to Franklin D. Roosevelt at the Paris Peace Conference and the First Session of the United Nations.
-In the United Nations, the debate over the fate of the former Italian colonies continued.
-The British and Americans preferred to cede all of Eritrea except the Western province to the Ethiopians as a reward for their support during World War II.
-The Independence Bloc of Eritrean parties consistently requested from the United Nations General Assembly that a referendum be held immediately to settle the Eritrean question of sovereignty.
+In the 1950s, the Ethiopian semi-feudal state under Emperor Haile Selassie sought to annex Eritrea and Italian Somaliland.
+Selassie laid claim to both territories in a letter to Franklin D. Roosevelt at the Paris Peace Conference and the First Session of the United Nations.
+In the United Nations, the debate over the former Italian colonies continued.
+The British and Americans preferred to cede all of Eritrea except the Western province to the Ethiopians, as a reward for their support during World War II.
+The Independence Bloc of Eritrean parties consistently requested for the United Nations General Assembly to hold an immediate referendum to settle the question of Eritrean sovereignty.

-The United Nations Commission of Enquiry arrived in Eritrea in early 1950 and after about six weeks returned to New York to submit its report.
+The United Nations Commission of Enquiry arrived in Eritrea in early 1950, and after about six weeks, returned to New York to submit its report.
 Two reports were presented.
-The minority report presented by Pakistan and Guatemala proposed that Eritrea be independent after a period of trusteeship.
-The majority report compiled by Burma, Norway, and the Union of South Africa called for Eritrea to be incorporated into Ethiopia.
+The minority report, presented by Pakistan and Guatemala, proposed that Eritrea be independent after a period of trusteeship.
+The majority report, presented by Burma, Norway, and the Union of South Africa, called for Eritrea to be incorporated into Ethiopia.

 Following the adoption of U.N.
 Resolution 390A(V) in December 1950, Eritrea was federated with Ethiopia under the prompting of the United States.
 The resolution called for Eritrea and Ethiopia to be linked through a loose federal structure under the sovereignty of the emperor.
 Eritrea was to have its own administrative and judicial structure, its own new flag, and control over its domestic affairs, including police, local administration, and taxation.
 The federal government, which for all practical purposes was the existing imperial government, was to control foreign affairs (including commerce), defense, finance, and transportation.
-The resolution ignored the wishes of Eritreans for independence but guaranteed the population democratic rights and a measure of autonomy.
+The resolution ignored the wishes of Eritreans for independence, but did guarantee the population democratic rights and a measure of autonomy.